department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Toxic Exposure/Meeting Notes/2024-02-09 Mtg with Engineering on direction.md

 - Patrick is aware that this is not an ideal solution, and understands that the team feels it is very high risk and acknowledges that we have shared our concerns
      - Our concerns are captured in Slack as a record
 - We are looking into ways that we might gain an exception or something to get around the 60-day limitation
-- **Lihan** suggests the ES team should be pushed to accept the data as an attachment
+- **Lihan** suggests the ES team should be pushed to accept the data as an attachment, as an interim solution
      - PMs will take this back to Patrick to pass along for VES to consider